rmd371/ScrumTraining/retro01.md

 ## What to do differently
 * Make sure user story is _really_ complete
+* Asking open ended questions can lead to discussion, and reveal previously hidden requirements

 ## Keep Doing
 * Using test mocks